Mike4tech/fu-workshop/README.md

-# Raspberry PI Workshop for the Freie Universitat
+# RPI Workshop for the Freie Universitat

 ## Introduction